AAA97AAA/PInfo2/README.md

 Welcome to the repository of the group SoftAware.
 In here you will find the code for the course Projet Informatique, third year of bachelor studies at the Geneva University.

-For any additional information, contact the members listed below.
+For any additional information, read the [_CODE OF CONDUCT_](https://github.com/unige-pinfo-2018/PInfo2/blob/master/CODE_OF_CONDUCT.md) and [_CONTRIBUTING_](https://github.com/unige-pinfo-2018/PInfo2/blob/master/CONTRIBUTING.md) or contact the members listed below.

 ## Members